DAOplomats/daoplomats-safe-tasks/README.md

 # DAOplomats SafeSnap Transaction Batches
-SafeSnap transaction batch prepared for DAOplomats.org
+SafeSnap transaction batches prepared for DAOplomats.org

 ## Instructions
 When creating the proposal on Snapshot, click to select json file.